Dating Someone Who Drinks Too Much: Signs and How to Get Help

 AUD is a chronic but treatable health condition characterized by compulsive alcohol use, despite experiencing health, occupational, and social consequences from drinking.2 AUD can range from mild to severe.2

 It’s important to remember that only a qualified healthcare professional can diagnose problematic drinking or an AUD.
-However, if you are concerned that your partner may have a drinking problem, there are several behavioral and physical signs and symptoms of alcohol misuse you can be aware of.
+However, if you are concerned that someone you are dating has a drinking problem, there are several behavioral and physical signs and symptoms of alcohol misuse you can be aware of.

 Behavioral signs may include but are not limited to:4, 5